ttb06/ttb06.github.io/index.md

 Outside of research, I enjoy playing badminton 🏸, working out at the gym 💪🏻, and singing 🎤.

+## Education

+- **M.S. in Computer Science**, VinUniversity, 2026–Present
+  Advisors: Dr. Huynh Thanh Trung and Dr. Tung Kieu

+- **B.S. in Information Technology**, VNU University of Engineering and Technology (VNU-UET), 2022–2026
+  GPA: 3.93/4.00 - Graduated as **Valedictorian of the program**

 ## News

 - **[Sep.
 2026]** I began my Master's studies at VinUniversity under the supervision of Dr. Huynh Thanh Trung.
 - **[Aug.
 2026]** Our paper on time series is accepted to ICDM 2026 (CORE A*)!
+- **[Jun.
+2026]** I graduated as the valedictorian of my program at VNU University of Engineering and Technology (VNU-UET).

 {% include_relative _includes/publications.md %}

 {% include_relative _includes/services.md %}